Any additional questions?

 Whats your mission statement?

 Letters for Rose reduces loneliness among elders during the COVID-19 pandemic by creating and distributing personalized letters, art, and donations for local nursing homes.
-Founded and staffed exclusively by high school student volunteers, with chapters in over 23 states, Letters For Rose creates community service, team-building and leadership opportunities for its volunteers.
+Founded and staffed exclusively by high school student volunteers, with chapters in 40 states and multiple countries, Letters For Rose creates community service, team-building, and leadership opportunities for its volunteers.

 What are the different roles?